Detection and Analysis of Offensive Online Content in Hausa Language: Experiment

 \subsubsection{Model Building}

-To determine the best detection model, we explore the following groups of machine learning models: \begin{itemize} \item[-] \paragraph{Linear and kernel-based models:} This group consists of logistic regression, a collection of regression algorithms that convey the relationship between variables (dependent and independent) and support vector machines (SVM) that categorise information separately using hyperplane to maximise the margin between them. \item[-] \paragraph{Naive Bayes} Naive Bayes is one of the popular models for classification tasks, especially in NLP.
-It is based on Bayes' theorem and assumes that features are conditionally independent given the class label. \item[-] \paragraph{Ensemble models:} This group comprises random forest and XGBoost models.
+To determine the best detection model, we explore the following groups of machine learning models: \begin{itemize} \item[-] \textbf{Linear and kernel-based models:} This group consists of logistic regression, a collection of regression algorithms that convey the relationship between variables (dependent and independent) and support vector machines (SVM) that categorise information separately using hyperplane to maximise the margin between them. \item[-] \textbf{Naive Bayes} Naive Bayes is one of the popular models for classification tasks, especially in NLP.
+It is based on Bayes' theorem and assumes that features are conditionally independent given the class label. \item[-] \textbf{Ensemble models:} This group comprises random forest and XGBoost models.
 The random forest classifier employs a set of decision trees.
 Closely related to the random forest is the extreme gradient boosting algorithm (XGBoost), which is based on the gradient tree boosting technique.
-These algorithms have been used for their fast learning and performance scalability. \item[-] \paragraph{Neural networks:} This group consists of multilayer perceptron (MLP) and convolutional neural network (CNN) models.
+These algorithms have been used for their fast learning and performance scalability. \item[-] \textbf{Neural networks:} This group consists of multilayer perceptron (MLP) and convolutional neural network (CNN) models.
 The MLP is made up of an input layer, at least one hidden layer of computational neurones, and an output layer.
-A CNN is a deep neural network design consisting of convolutional and pooling or sub-sampling layers that feed input to a fully connected network. \end{itemize}
+A CNN is a deep neural network design consisting of convolutional and pooling or sub-sampling layers that feed input to a fully connected network. \end{itemize} \paragraph{Pretrained Multilingual Models} In addition to the above standard ML models discussed earlier, we leverage state-of-the-art multilingual pretrained models that are widely used in NLP downstream tasks and align well with our research objectives.
+The models utilised in the study include: \begin{itemize} \item[-] \textbf{XLM-RoBERTa Model:} we employ the Cross-lingual Language Model - Robustly Optimised BERT Pretraining Approach (XLM-RoBERTa) \cite{conneau2019unsupervised}, implemented via Hugging Face\footnote{\url{https://huggingface.co/FacebookAI/xlm-roberta-base}}.
+Trained on a large-scale multilingual dataset comprising 100 languages sourced from CommonCrawl\footnote{\url{https://commoncrawl.org/}}, this model benefits from extensive pretraining on 2.5TB of filtered data.
+This enables XLM-RoBERTa to capture rich cross-lingual representations, making it highly suitable for our application. \item[-] \textbf{BERT multilingual base model (cased):} we also utilise the multilingual Bidirectional Encoder Representations from Transformers (mBERT) model \cite{devlin2019bert}, a transformer-based architecture designed to pretrain deep bidirectional contextual representations from large-scale unlabelled text corpora.
+Similar to XLM-RBERTa, we use Hugging Face\footnote{\url{https://huggingface.co/google-bert/bert-base-multilingual-cased}} implementation, which has been pretrained on the top 104 languages with the largest Wikipedia presence using a masked language modelling (MLM) objective. \end{itemize}